Discovering Hierarchy-Grounded Domains with Adaptive Granularity for Clinical Domain Generalization: Preliminary

+where $f_{\phi,k}$ is the encoder for feature key $k$, and $h$ denotes the dimension.
+When $f_{\phi}(\cdot)$ are trained on source training data sampled from distribution $P_{s}$, we often expect the learned model to also perform well on target data drawn from $P_t$ by assuming $P_s = P_t$.
+However, it is possible that these two distributions differs a lot $P_s \neq P_t$ due to spatial and temporal shifts, which motivates the need for DG solutions to factorize label information that remains invariant across clinical environments.

-\underline{\textit{Hierarchy in Medical Codes.}} In real-world EHR datasets, each medical code $c_i$ typically originates from a standard system that impose a hierarchical structure.
-We define a multilevel hierarchy $\mathcal{H}$ of $H$ levels for a specific set of medical concepts, and denote $n^{(h)}_i$ as the $i$-th node on level $h$.
-Nodes at intermediate levels $(1 \le h < H)$ serve as higher-level entities that summarize codes, while leaf nodes at level $H$ represent actual codes via the mapping $m: c_i \mapsto n^{(H)}_i$.
-To represent parent-child relationships, we use $\mathrm{Desc}(\cdot)$ to denote the set of descendant nodes for a given node.
-A unique root node $n^{(1)}_1$ at the top level subsumes all nodes in the hierarchy.
-Furthermore, any two leaf nodes $n^{(H)}_i$ and $n^{(H)}_j$ share at least one common ancestor shown in the hierarchy.
+\textbf{Concept-Specific Hierarchy. \;} In EHR data, certain medical concept $c_i \in \mathcal{C}$ always originates from a hierarchical encoding system, such as ICD~\citep{world1988international} and ATC~\citep{nahler2009anatomical} codes.
+We define a concept-specific hierarchy $\mathcal{H}$ of $H$ levels, and denote $n^{(h)}_i$ as the $i$-th node on level $h$.
+Leaf nodes at level $H$ represent actual codes via the mapping $m: c_i \mapsto n^{(H)}_i$ with node feature $\mathbf{e}_i$ stored in $f_{\phi,k}$, and $\mathrm{Desc}(\cdot)$ denotes the set of descendant nodes.
+Note that, the root node $n^{(1)}_1$ at the top level subsumes all nodes in $\mathcal{H}$, and any two leaf nodes $n^{(H)}_i$ and $n^{(H)}_j$ share at least one common ancestor.
+In this paper, we focus on the disease hierarchy for method clarity, while more ontologies (treatments and medications) are explored in Appendix~\ref{app:with_more_features}.